Hoooid/HaodongTangGroup/MANUAL_PUBLICATION_COVERS.md

 ## Marked Partial Figure Covers

 These entries previously used cropped article figures as `cover.png`.
-The local project tree was searched for matching full PDFs or full article assets on 2026-05-27; no matching source files were found.
-The cropped `cover.png` files were removed so the site falls back to `preview.svg` until proper images can be sourced.
+They were regenerated from downloaded article PDFs on 2026-05-27, using the PDF first page as `cover.png` in both English and Chinese publication bundles.

 - `doi-10-1109-ogc62429-2024-10738747` - Electrophoretic Deposition of PbS QDs for SWIR Photodetectors
 - `doi-10-1109-ogc62429-2024-10738736` - Efficient SWIR PbS QD Photodetector Based on A Hot Spin-coating Method